sivasai3949/OLLAMA-NEW/README.md

 - **Chatbot**: Collects inputs from users and interacts with them.
 - **Backend (Flask)**: Handles API requests, processes data using `dp-opt`, and constructs secure prompts.
 - **Ollama**: Sends the constructed prompt to the selected language model and receives the response.
-- **MODELS**: We Can use LLAMA2, LLAMA3, MISTRAL , Any models which are avialable in OLLAMA
 - **Language Model (LLM)**: Processes the prompt and generates a response.
 - **FastAPI**: Facilitates communication between the backend and the frontend.
 - **Frontend**: Displays the output from the language model to the user.